zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_build_instruction.rst

 External dependency
 *******************
 - CMSIS_5 is used to import RTX for the example non-secure app
-- Mbed TLS is used as a crypto library on the secure side
+- Mbed TLS and Mbed Crypto are used as crypto libraries on the secure side

 ****************
 TF-M build steps